This report highlights trends from

 Federal Regulatory Actions

-On April 15, 2022, FDA was granted authority to regulate products containing nicotine from any source, including synthetic nicotine.
+Beginning April 14, 2022, FDA had the authority to regulate products containing nicotine from any source, including synthetic nicotine.

 Key Findings

-The top 10 brands during the period spanning March 23, 2025, through May 18, 2025, were (in descending order of dollar sales) Vuse, JUUL, Geek Bar Pulse, Breeze Smoke, RAZ, NJOY, HQD, Breeze Prime, Loon Maxx and Lava Plus.
-The top 5 brands and top 10 brands accounted for 75.9% and 85.6% of total dollar sales, respectively.
+The top 10 brands during the period spanning July 13, 2025, through September 7, 2025, were (in descending order of dollar sales) Vuse, JUUL, Geek Bar Pulse, Breeze Smoke, RAZ, NJOY, Breeze Prime, HQD, Loon Maxx and Lava Plus.
+The top 5 brands and top 10 brands accounted for 72.9% and 81.6% of total dollar sales, respectively.

 Flavored Disposable E-Cigarettes: